Table of Contents

 customer, product, channel, context -> accepted_price

-This fails for a subtle reason: the model has no incentive structure.
+This fails for a subtle but important reason: the model has no incentive structure.

 You can try to patch this after the fact.
 Cap the output.
 Floor it.
 Add a margin.
 Nudge certain segments up or down.
 But now the model is optimised for one objective and the decision layer is bending it toward another.
 Over time, the corrections stack up, interactions become hard to reason about, and nobody can clearly explain why a customer received a particular price.